About

 – The DeVilles

 The DeVilles” was the 9th band along the way.
-This newly formed group came together around 1996-97 and had an adventurous run of about 3 years. (that’s equivalent to 12 people years, btw)
+This newly formed group came together around 1996-97 and had an adventurous run of about 3 years. (that’s equivalent to 12 human years, btw)

 There are several reasons I put this group in the top of my list.
 Most notably were my unbelievably talented band mates and the song list we managed to put together.
 We played some incredible music while thoroughly enjoying ourselves.
 A few years later lead singer, Dave Gunter and I would go on to form “Two of Us,” the next band on my list.